-I was usually quiet, but would also suddenly blurt out something cutting and cruel.
+I was usually quiet, but sometimes I’d blurt out something cutting and cruel.
 For example, when I was 7, my Brownie troop met at the Jewish center, and at holiday time, I saw Cathy making a Christmas card, while the rest of us made Hanukkah cards.
 Feeling she was different, and wanting to see her squirm, I said to her, “If you’re not Jewish, you’re not supposed to be here.”
 Cathy started to cry.
-I respect my mother, who was a troop leader, for pulling me out of the room and telling me to apologize to Cathy.
-I did, but I never forgot my meanness to her, which I regret very much, and never understood what had impelled me—until I learned from Aesthetic Realism about my desire for contempt.
+I respect my mother, who was a troop leader, for pulling me out of the room and insisting that I apologize to Cathy.
+I did.
+I never forgot my meanness to her, which I regret very much, and never understood what had impelled me, until I learned from Aesthetic Realism about my desire for contempt.

 “Which is more real to you, your difference or your relation?,” I was asked in a consultation.
 “My difference,” I answered, and my consultants said, “That’s one of the ways you’re like other people.”
-With compassion they explained, “You think what makes you feel bad is you just didn’t get yourself into the right world, [but Aesthetic Realism says] people feel bad when they don’t have good will.”
+With compassion they explained, “You think what makes you feel bad is you just didn’t get yourself into the right world.
+Aesthetic Realism says people feel bad when they don’t have good will.”

 For the first time, I began to know who my paternal parent was—not just in relation to me, but as standing for the whole world; I was more interested in him, and kinder.